talentedunicorn/author-box-reloaded-pack/readme.txt

 Author: Lopo Lencastre de Almeida - iPublicis.com Author URI: http://www.ipublicis.com
 Donate link: http://smsh.me/7kit
-Tags: user profile contacts, user, author, theme, plugin, extra, profile Requires at least: 2.8.0
+Tags: user profile contacts, user, author, theme, plugin, extra, profile, social network profile Requires at least: 2.8.0
-Tested up to: 2.9.2
+Tested up to: 3.2.1
-Stable tag: 1.1
+Stable tag: 1.1.1

 Adds the Author Box Reloaded External Contact plugins.
 REQUIRES [Author Box Reloaded](http://wordpress.org/extend/plugins/author-box-2/) 2.0.3 or greater.

 == Description ==

-It allows the author to define links to the external websites like Twitter, Identi.ca, Facebook, Netlog, LinkedIn, Xing, Drupal Association and Wordpress.Org (included) when using [Author Box Reloaded](http://wordpress.org/extend/plugins/author-box-2/).
+It allows the author to define links to the external websites like Twitter, Identi.ca, Facebook, Netlog, LinkedIn, Xing, Drupal Association, Vimeo, BranchOut, Youtube, Google+ and Wordpress.Org (included) when using [Author Box Reloaded](http://wordpress.org/extend/plugins/author-box-2/).
 At the front-end those will appear as clickable icons.

 Those external websites are very simple plugins and you can check the included ones to see how to make your owns.
 This was a needed move because it is more probable that we have more `ABR3 External Contact` plugins developed by third parties to be included than to have too much development on original Author Box Reloaded.

-<center>Check out the other [Wordpress plugins](http://profiles.wordpress.org/ipublicis) by the same author.</center>
+<center>Check out the other [Wordpress plugins](http://profiles.wordpress.org/users/ipublicis/) by the same author.</center>

 == Installation ==